oslabs-beta/hopLiteJS/README.md

 }

 Create a JWT:
+First Create a JWT object
-const JWT = {
+const jwtObj = {
   secret: mySecret,
   payload: myPayload,
   options: cookieOptions
 }

 Create a cookie-JWT object:
-const cookieJWTObj = {
+const cookieJWTObject = {
-  token1 = JWT
+  token1 = jwtObj
 }

-Invoke createRuleset method with cookieJWTObj as an argument: const cookieJWTRuleset = hoplite.createRulesetCookieJWT(cookieJWTObject)
+Invoke createRuleset method with cookieJWTObject as an argument: const cookieJWTRuleset = hoplite.createRulesetCookieJWT(cookieJWTObject)

-USING GLOBAL RULESET:
+##GLOBAL RULESET:

-After the developer decides which security methods (eg. cookie, cookieJWT, etc.) to use, they must invoke the createRuleset method with each of these creation methods as arguments.
+After the developer has decided which security methods (eg. cookie, cookieJWT, etc.) to use, they must invoke the createRuleset method with each of these creation methods as arguments.
 The first argument must be a message which will be used as the res.send at the end of the middleware.

+Usage :
+hoplite.createRuleset(message, [, cookieRuleset], [,  cookieJWTRuleset])

-Example Code:
+Example Code

-createRuleset with parameters:
-hoplite.createRuleset(message, ...args)

-Create a message which will be used as the res.send: const message = 'Cookie and Cookie-JWTs have been set successfully'
+Create a message which will be used as the res.send: const message = 'Cookie and Cookie-JWTs have been set successfully' Example Code:
 Invoke createRuleset with appropriate arguments: const ruleset = hoplite.createRuleset(message, cookieRuleset, cookieJWTRuleset)

-AUTHENTICATION:
+## AUTHENTICATION:
 After creating the global ruleset, the developer is able to authenticate their clients by invoking the authentication helper method.
 The parameters are global ruleset and res which will allow the middleware chain to continue.
+The function will automatically iterate through the ruleset and apply all of the individual rulesets inputs.

 Example Code: